no-venv/modded-darkreader/README.md

 you need to install the developer edition of firefox first

-when you're done, make your way over to the `about:addons` page, click that gear icon and press load addon from file (zip darkreader folder!)
+when you're done, make your way over to the `about:addons` page, click that gear icon and press load addon from file (zip "darkreader" folder first!)

 ## how 2 install - server